0P3N50URC3-F0R3V3R/blackbeard/README.md

 # DEEP ROCK GALACTIC GAME - DEEPDIVE AND ASSIGNMENT EMULATOR

+# Currently Supported platform: Windows only.

+At the moment i am looking for people who is able to help me to compile this to Linux debian or ubuntu or Raspbian Buster!

 # Introduction
 Supported clients: up to Update 35(Season one)

-# LFG - FOR LINUX VERSION.Currently Windows only supported.

-Currently Supported platform: Windows
-At the moment i am looking for people who is able to help me to compile this to Linux debian or ubuntu or Raspbian Buster!

 An Opensource offline working deep rock galactic - deepdive and weekly assignments emulator and assignment scheduler written in LAZARUS IDE pascal.